breakds/www.breakds.org/content/home/about.md

 My name is Break Yang.

 I am a software engineer by trade, working on automating things (e.g. cars).

-I spent my school years studying Math, Control, Economics and Computer Vision.
+I spent my school years studying Math, Control, Economics and Computer Vision, in pursuite of a childhood dream of building robots.

 Fun fact: I have been practicing programming since 6 when my father brings home a laptop.

-Currently, my main focus is in autonomous driving robots.
-More specifically, building practical solutions for various driving :decision and :planning under :uncertain and :interactive scenarios.
+More specifically, I am currenctly working on building practical solutions for various :decision and :planning under :uncertain and :interactive scenarios.

 CL-USER> (skills-of :break)